 Man accused of trying to contact Chelsea Clinton indicted

-WASHINGTON (AP) _ A New Jersey man accused of repeatedly trying to contact Chelsea Clinton and the president has been indicted on charges he hid an unlicensed gun near the White House.
+WASHINGTON (AP) _ A New Jersey man accused of repeatedly trying to contact Chelsea Clinton and the president was indicted Wednesday on charges he hid an unlicensed gun near the White House.

 The Justice Department said Vladimir Zelenkov, 26, stored a Beretta .380 caliber semiautomatic handgun and 156 rounds of ammunition in a safety deposit box at a bank located across the street from the White House.